 Amla hair oil is a popular treatment to promote hair growth and thicken and darken hair.
-Commercial preparations are available but I wasn’t keen on the ingredients lists and thought I could make something better at home.
+Commercial amla oil preparations are available but I wasn’t keen on the ingredients like unhealthy mineral oil and thought I could make something better at home.
 My results so far have been very encouraging so I thought I’d share the recipe and how to use it.

-Many people online rave about coconut oil and amla powder mix together over heat.
-I tried this and found it very moisturizing, but had even better results when I added the extra ingredients below.
+Many people online rave about the hair benefits of amla powder and coconut oil mixed together over gentle heat.
+I tried this homemade amla hair oil myself and found it very moisturizing, but had even better results when I added the extra ingredients below.

 It’s particularly good for adding volume to normally thinner hair and even seems to cover up the occasional gray ones.
 Due to this slight darkening effect, people with darker hair generally get the best results.
-This treatment is probably not recommended for the lighter hair tones.
+This amla hair treatment is probably not recommended for blondes or other lighter hair tones.

 The amounts you need in each ingredient may take a little experimentation.
 I have short hair so only used a small amount.
 Women with longer hair would need significantly more.
 I’ll give estimates after each ingredient but feel free to use more or less keeping roughly the same ratios of oils to powders.